 Title: "The Acrobats"

-Sculptor: Edward Whiting, Professor and Head of Coe College Art Department at the time the sculpture was commissioned.
+Sculptor: Edmund Whiting, Professor and Head of Coe College Art Department at the time the sculpture was commissioned.

 Location: Redeker Complex courtyard